Monika-81/padel-pals/README.md

 #### **Topic navigation**
 <details>
-Their is a second navigation bar under the jumbotron image that displays the topic of the discussion forum.
-There are three discussion topics: "Gear : a topic about anything gear related", "Technique : where the players can as as well as give eachother technique tips" and "Anything : And eveything else that the community like to discuss with each other, a social platform.".
+There is a second navigation bar under the jumbotron image that displays the topic of the discussion forum.
+There are three discussion topics: "Gear : a topic about anything gear related", "Technique : where the players can ask for technique tips as well as give each other technique tips" and "Anything : And eveything else that the community like to discuss with each other, a social platform.".
 The last item in the menu is the "Play" topic, that displays requests from other user to find a team or a player to play with.
 The navigation topics are highlighted when hovered or clicked.

 <br>
 <br>